mechmotum/mechmotum.github.io/content/pages/about.rst

-The Laboratorium of Marvelous Mechanical Motum is a research group based in the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by Jason K. Moore.
+The Laboratorium of Marvelous Mechanical Motum is a research group based in the `BioMechanical Engineering Department`_ at `Delft University of Technology`_ led by `Jason K. Moore`_.
 Our research is centered around human mobility and spans the following themes:

+- bicycle and other human powered vehicle design and engineering
 - human-in-the-loop augmented automatic control and vehicle design
-- bicycle and other human powered vehicle design and engineering
 - assistive device design for the physically impaired
 - enhancing athlete performance and safety in sports
 - human powered appropriate technology